Rizla: 20th century and beyond

 In 1978 Fernand Painblanc took control of Rizla, bringing the tradition of Lacroix family ownership to an end.

 The liquorice-flavoured paper was released in 1981.
 In 1986, Rizla began rapid growth and large-scale advertising.
 One successful advertising campaign in 1986 was a popular series of calendars, T-Shirts and posters.
 A café franchise, which was featured at various concerts in the UK in 1996, was also extremely popular.
 In 1997 they produced a limited edition King Size Rizla+ Purple medium-weight, extra width, king size rolling paper, in celebration of the Phoenix music festival.

 In 1997, Rizla was sold to Imperial Tobacco.
 One year later, Rizla continued their string of expansion and large-scale advertising, going so far as to release their own line of clothing, sold at their cafés.
 In 2002 Rizla closed a deal with Suzuki and became one of their top motor-bike racing sponsors, forming the Rizla-Suzuki racing team.
 The Caterham Superlight R500 sports is available with Rizla markings following its launch in collaboration with Rizla-Suzuki.

 Rizla added a new paper to its lineup in 2003, with the introduction of the Rizla+ Silver, Ultra-Thin, King Size rolling paper.
 In 2003 the UK Advertising Standards Agency upheld a complaint that Rizla+ had alluded to their products' association with cannabis in a print advertisement that bore the caption "twist and burn".

-In 2004, two more types of Rizla papers were released; one, the Rizla Red, Medium Weight, Slim paper is exclusive to the United Kingdom and The Republic of Ireland.
+In 2004, two more types of Rizla papers were released; one, the Rizla Red, Medium Weight, Slim paper is exclusive to the United Kingdom and Ireland.
 The other variety released in 2003 was the Rizla+ Silver (regular size) Ultra-Thin rolling paper.

 In 2002, Imperial Tobacco closed Rizla's historic factory at Mazères-sur-Salat near Saint-Gaudens (south of France).
 In September 2005 Imperial Tobacco announced the closure of Rizla's Treforest factory at Pontypridd near Cardiff in South Wales with a loss of 134 jobs.
 After the closure of the factory, Rizla production is now concentrated at Wilrijk, Belgium.

 From 2006 until 2011, Rizla sponsored the Suzuki MotoGP bike under Rizla Suzuki MotoGP team, which was ridden by Álvaro Bautista.